notofonts/noto-docs/src/miniarticles/NotoSansThai.md

 # Noto Sans Thai

-Noto Sans Thai is an unmodulated (“sans serif”) design in the more modern, loopless variant of the Thai script, mainly suitable for headlines, packaging and advertising.
+Noto Sans Thai is an unmodulated (“sans serif”) design in the more modern, loopless variant of the Southeast Asian _Thai_ script, mainly suitable for headlines, packaging and advertising.

 Noto Sans Thai has multiple weights and widths, contains 140 glyphs, 6 OpenType features, and supports 101 characters from the Unicode block Thai.